-One of HOSPEEM's main successes has been the launch of a code of conduct and follow-up on ethical cross-border recruitment and retention in the European hospital sector with EPSU.
+- > One of HOSPEEM's main achievements has been the launch of a code of conduct and follow-up on ethical cross-border recruitment and retention in the European hospital sector with EPSU.
 HOSPEEM and EPSU signed the Code in April 2008.
 These voluntary guidelines focus on healthcare professionals moving to work in another European Union State and highlight the responsibilities of both employers and healthcare professionals in this process.
-The guidelines examine issues such as induction, the information healthcare professionals need to give employers, registration and permits. > The guidelines were signed and shared across the European Union and should be implemented by HOSPEEM and EPSU members by April 2011.
-During this period the hospital sector Social Partners have reported back to the Social Dialogue Committee each year on the progress made.
-A joint report on the implementation of the Code of conduct will be published by HOSPEEM and EPSU in 2012.
+The guidelines examine issues such as induction, the information healthcare professionals need to give employers, registration and permits. - > The guidelines were signed and shared across the European Union and implemented by HOSPEEM and EPSU members.
+A joint report on the implementation of the Code of conduct was published by HOSPEEM and EPSU in 2012.
 A full version of the Code of Conduct can be found in annex.